Veeva Vault Alternatives: An eQMS & GxP Feature Matrix

 Alternatives: All mature QMS systems include these modules:

 - MasterControl Quality Management System bundles CAPA, change, audit, complaint modules seamlessly.
 It supports parallel CAPA processes and escalation.
 Its strength is configurability: many users cite MasterControl’s ability to tailor forms and workflows extensively.
-For example, a user pointed out that MasterControl “shines” with advanced audit-management features ([4]), implying other modules are comparably robust.
+For example, a user pointed out that MasterControl “shines” with advanced audit-management features ([5]), implying other modules are comparably robust.
 MasterControl also offers a Manufacturing Excellence module (MES) for production floor; this includes work order and production record integration with quality.
+In March 2025, MasterControl acquired Qualer, a cloud-native asset management company, creating the industry’s first unified QMS + MES + CMMS platform.
+MasterControl also launched AI-powered tools in 2025: an SOP Analyzer using RAG technology to identify compliance gaps (reducing SOP update cycles from days to hours), and an AI-Powered Regulatory Chat for navigating FDA and EU MDR regulations with in-line citations ([7]).

 - TrackWise: Sparta’s TrackWise QMS (now Honeywell TrackWise) is a venerable system deployed in many large firms.
 It provides very flexible QA/RA & CAPA tracking, but historically its user interface was less modern.
 The newer TrackWise Digital (cloud) intends to modernize this.
 The Honeywell press release notes Sparta’s solutions serve “more than 400 customers, including 42 of the world’s top 50 pharma companies” ([31]), underscoring its enterprise credibility.
 TrackWise can be highly customized, but that also means implementations can be lengthy and complex.